bfirestone/jj-cheatsheet/Cheat-Sheet-Flow.md

 # Keep your 6 clones for now
 # Add one jj clone
 cd ~/projects/
-jj git clone --colocate https://github.com/yourorg/backstack-api.git backstack-api-jj
+jj git clone --colocate https://github.com/yourorg/my-api.git my-api-jj

 # Use jj for NEW features only
 # Keep using Git clones for existing work